PedroBinotto/INE5619-2025.01/artigo/latex/scratch.md

 - Trust **must** be rooted in hardware:
     - Established at _power-on_;
     - Extends chain-of-trust;
-    - Firmware Hypervisor on bare-metal;
+    - Firmware Hypervisor or bare-metal;

 ---